flathub-infra/flatpak-builder-lint/README.md

 poetry run flatpak-builder-lint --help
 ```

+After making changes to the code or any dependencies run
+`poetry lock --no-update` to regenerate the lockfile (when adding
+or changing dependency versions) and `poetry install --sync` to
+synchronise the virtual environment.

 The following Python dependencies are needed to run
 `jsonschema^4.19.1, requests^2.32.2, requests-cache^1.2.1, lxml^5.2.2,
 sentry-sdk^2.8.0, PyGObject=^3.48.2`.
 Additionally `poetry-core>=1.0.0`